cduvallet/amr-risk/src/data/README.md

 rgi_wrapper.sh : wrapper that map_to_card.sh calls.

 clean_rgi_reports.sh : this grabs all the Strict hits, adds the genome name as a new column, and concatenates them all.
-Don't run it multiple times bc it just appends to the existing file name!